Distracted Driving Laws in Hawaii

 Most of us have been there.
 We pass another vehicle on the roadway, and the driver is not looking at the road.
 Perhaps they are on their phone, eating, drinking, talking to someone in the back seat, or reaching down to pick up something that fell on the floor.

-Texting and other distracted (“inattentive”) driving behaviors are illegal in Hawaii for good reason.
-Taking our eyes off the road, even for a split second, can have devastating consequences.
-If you have been injured by a distracted driver, you have a right to seek fair compensation for their negligence and your resulting damages.
-We can help.
+Texting and other inattentive driving behaviors are illegal in Hawaii for good reason.
+Taking your eyes off the road, even briefly, can have serious consequences.
+If you were injured by a distracted driver, you have the right to pursue compensation for your losses.
+Our Honolulu, HI car accident lawyer can help.

 What Makes Distracted Driving Dangerous?